csscoderRU/scss-mix/vpress/README.md

 @import "_csscoder-lib.scss";
 ```

 After that, you can use my collection of mixins and functions.
-About each, you can read In the relevant sections.
+About each, you can read in the relevant sections.